 Traditions are an important part of the Mysore culture which can clearly be seen in the way they celebrate festivals.
 Dussehra is a great example.
 We will get to that in a bit.
 But again, traditions also shape how art is such a huge part of the city’s culture.
 The numerous art galleries, the decorations for numerous festivities and Mysore’s proficiency at artisanship are just a few of the many factors which bear testimony to that.

 There are many opportunities to witness these aspects of the city.
-So when should you actually visit the city?
+So how do you visit the city?

-By Rail – If you’re coming from far off and can’t afford flights, this is definitely your best bet.
+If you’re coming from far off and can’t afford flights, this is definitely your best bet.
 Mysore’s rail connectivity to the big cities of India is pretty good so for you to get here on a train won’t be a challenge.
 In fact, the super fast luxurious train Shatabdi also operates here.
 That would obviously depend on the city you’re coming from.
-Whatever train you take, it will be dropping you off at Mysore Junction and it’s not at all far from the city.
+Whatever train you take, it’ll be dropping you off at Mysuru Junction and it’s not at all far from the city.

 Now, in terms of weather, October to March would definitely be the best time to visit as it’s very pleasant and cool this time of the year.
 Although, it’s only from November to February that’s actually considered as the winter months.
-The average temperature is usually between 21-27 degrees.
-However, at night, it can drop as low as 15 degrees while during the day, the highest it goes to is 27 degrees.
-And that’s also damn comfortable.
+The average temperature is usually between 21-27°C. However, at night, it can drop as low as 15°C while during the day, the highest it goes to is 27°C. And that’s also quite comfortable.

 The First King Raja Wodeyar is the one who started this tradition back in 1610, which includes 10 days of vibrant festivities.
-One the 10th day, the celebration takes to the streets where huge Elephants carry the idol Goddess Chamundeshwari.
+One the 10th day, the celebration takes to the streets where huge elephants carry the idol Goddess Chamundeshwari.
 The procession also includes musicians, dancers and a lot more.
 Witnessing Dussehra in Mysore in a unique experience within itself.
-If you ask us, it’s a good festival to plan your trip to Mysore around.
+If you ask us, it’s a good festival to plan your trip to Mysore around this festival.

 Winter season is also perfect if you’re looking to go on adventure trails and treks.
 Even evening or early morning walks around the many beautiful lakes become a supremely satisfying experience.
 There are ample of treks and famous campsites around Mysore which are great to visit during this season.
 The weather really complements the beauty of the city.
 Just carry some warm clothes.
 It’s also peak travel season so prices may be relatively higher.

 Then there’s the summer which falls Between March and June.
 See, it’s summer so it does get hot.
 Especially in the months of April and May.
 But depending on the kind of summer you are used to, it’s not half as bad.
 Summers here are definitely more comfortable than in most other Indian cities.
-Average temperature would be 30-32 degrees and the maximum it can hit would be 39 degrees.
-But that’s only during the noon.
+Average temperature would be 30-32°C and the maximum it can hit would be 39°C. But that’s only during the noon.
 Evenings are still pleasant.

 Summer months are not considered the peak travel season for Mysore.
 But trust us, it’s still a good time to visit.
 Especially if you’re trying to save a few bucks because hotels would be cheaper around this time compared to during winter.
 Noons do get hot, so pack loose and light clothes made of cotton to make it a tad bit easier.
 If the heat isn’t a problem for you (definitely wasn’t for us), you’ll be fine.
 Or you can always plan your days accordingly.